videlais/learning-react/chapter3/index.md

 let someValue = oneProperty;
 ```

 In the above example, only the property *oneProperty* was *require()*'d into the file.
 Everything else was ignored.
-What was previously the object **example** became an object through which the property *oneProperty* was destructured.
+What was previously the object **example** became an object through which the property *oneProperty* was destructed.

 This functionality also works on arrays, too.
-Like with objects where the use of the curly brackets marks the object, it is also possible to use square brackets and give names matching the position of values within an array to destructure it.
+Like with objects where the use of the curly brackets marks the object, it is also possible to use square brackets and give names matching the position of values within an array to destruct it.

 ```javascript
 // Destructure an array